Investing in the social transition

-Our Sustainable Transition Fund range targets opportunities linked to the United Nations Sustainable Development Goals that support and accelerate the transition to a sustainable future.
-Through the Social Transition Global Equity Fund, we invest in and engage with companies that are driving fundamental changes toward a more socially just and equitable society and economy.
-We take a unique and innovative approach to address the needs of investors seeking two objectives:
+Our Social Transition Global Equity strategy targets opportunities aligned to the principles of the United Nations’ Sustainable Development Goals that support and benefit from the transition to a more socially equitable economy.
+We invest with an active, high-conviction approach to address the needs of investors seeking two objectives:

 The social transition